Learn Apache Spark and Scala Programming with Hadoop

 Spark is designed in such a way that it can be easily accessible just by rich APIs.
 It is specially designed for quick and easy interaction in large data scale.
 APIs are well-documented for application developers and Data Scientists to instantly start working on Spark.

-As mentioned earlier, Spark supports too many programming languages like Python, Scala, Java, R, etc. It also integrates with other storage solutions based on Hadoop ecosystem, such as MapR, Apache Cassandra, Apache HBase, and Apache Hadoop (HDFS).
+As mentioned earlier, Spark programming is at very easy.
+Spark supports too many programming languages like Python, Scala, Java, R, etc. Through Spark progamming, it also integrates with other storage solutions based on Hadoop ecosystem, such as MapR, Apache Cassandra, Apache HBase, and Apache Hadoop (HDFS).

 Developed in AMPLab of University of California, Berkeley, Apache Spark was developed for higher speed, ease of use and more in-depth analysis.
 Though it was built to be installed on top of Hadoop cluster, however its ability to parallel processing allows it run independently as well.
 Let's take a closer look at the features of Apache Read More

 Apache Spark has a well-defined layer architecture which is designed on two main abstractions Resilient Distributed Dataset (RDD): RDD is an immutable (read-only), fundamental collection of elements or items that can be operated on many devices at the same time (parallel processing).
 Each dataset in an RDD can be divided into logical portions, which Read More